 Coming home is part of the complete study abroad cycle.
 There is more for students to consider beyond the bare logistics of the move.
 Returning students know the language, the ways to get things done and, most likely, they will be returning to family, friends, and a familiar setting.
 What they may not be aware of is the degree to which they have been changed by the experience and now carry a whole new load of cultural baggage.
 In addition, during their absences, changes have taken place in the United States — rapid and sometimes radical changes — and reading about them isn’t the same as experiencing them.
 Some students experience re-entry shock.
 Learn more below:

-Students should arrange to have all transcripts sent to the OIE.
-The study abroad staff will email students when the transcript has arrived and offer them the opportunity to pick up a copy in the office.
-A copy of the transcript is also sent to all relevant academic departments for credit assessment, and the original is sent to Enrollment Services.
+A copy of the transcript will be sent to each student's home department for approved credit transfer, with the original transcript kept with CMU's Enrollment Services.
 Students can seek a copy from The HUB after this process is complete.
 OIE does not keep any copies of student transcripts.

-Study abroad credit appears at the top of a students Carnegie Mellon transcript in the section allotted to transfer credit.
-It will not appear in the semester that the student was abroad.
-Students receive credit for courses provided that the grade in the course abroad is a U.S. equivalent "C" or higher ( U.S. equivalent "B" or higher for Tepper courses).
+- Students receive credit for courses provided that the grade in the course abroad is a U.S. equivalent "C" or higher ( U.S. equivalent "B" or higher for Math and Economics courses).

 Note: It can sometimes take a few months for foreign institutions or study abroad programs to send the final official transcript.